Celebrating Kale: Healthiest of Vegetables, and Good in a Cocktail, Too

 “It’s amazing how truly nutritious kale is,” Walthers said.
 “One of the things that I’ve found is the Andy index.
 Whole Foods uses this it’s Aggregate Nutrient Density Index.
 So they rated vegetables and fruits, and actually other foods too, on a scale of one to one thousand.
 And kale comes in at one thousand.
 It’s almost a vitamin pill in itself.”

 The Center for Science in the Public Interest also ranked kale as the healthiest of 83 vegetables.
 It’s high in vitamins A, C, and K, calcium, iron, potassium, and a laundry list of other essential vitamins and minerals.
-Walthers said whatever you’re going to do with kale, now is the best time of year for eating it.
-“Fall is the kale time,” she said.
-“And it does get sweeter after a frost.
-So it will really taste great in the fall and it’s readily available.”
+Walthers said whatever you’re going to do with kale, now is the best time of year for eating it—the green is sweeter after a frost.